NEST 2021: Dates, Application Form, Admit Card, Syllabus, Exam Pattern

 Rules and regulations to be followed by the candidates on the day of the examination.

-NEST 2020 is conducted in a computer-based mode for a duration of three hours and thirty minutes.
-The NEST 2020 exam consists of five sections with MCQs.
+By going through the exam pattern of NEST 2021, candidates will be able to get an idea of the question paper’s structure, marking scheme, duration of the examination.
+NEST 2021 is conducted in a computer-based mode for a duration of three hours and thirty minutes.
+The NEST 2021 exam consists of five sections with MCQs.
 Negative marking is applicable for a few sections as given in the table below.

 Types of questions